‘Howard Halifax’ criticises bank for ‘disgraceful’ pronoun name badge row

 His comments came after Halifax tweeted a picture of a staff badge with the name Gemma on it, with the pronouns she, her and hers written underneath.

-"Pronouns matter," Halifax wrote in its tweet. "#ItsAPeopleThing"
+“Pronouns matter,” Halifax wrote in its tweet. “#ItsAPeopleThing”.

-The pronoun badge policy, announced during Pride month, was praised by LGBTQ+ groups but criticised by some customers, who threatened to switch banks in protest.
+The pronoun badge policy, announced during Pride month, was praised by LGBT+ groups but criticised by some customers, who threatened to switch banks in protest.

 Halifax, which introduced the policy to prevent “accidental misgendering”, responded by saying that customers who “disagree with our values” are welcome to shut down their accounts.